-The Company's unquoted portfolio is valued at a weighted average enterprise value to EBITDA multiple of 5.2x for mature assets (excluding assets investing for growth).
+The Company's portfolio is valued at a weighted average enterprise value to EBITDA multiple of 5.8x for mature assets (excluding assets investing for growth).
 The valuation has been derived by reference to relevant quoted comparables, after the application of an appropriate discount to adjust for the portfolio's scale and unquoted nature (i.e. an illiquidity discount).
-Given the use of quoted comparables and actual financial results generally, the valuation reflects the fair value of assets as at the balance sheet date.
-The Investment Advisor notes that the fair market value of the portfolio remains exposed to a volatile macro environment and consequent equity market valuations.
+Given the use of quoted comparables/actuals generally, the valuation reflects the fair value of assets as at the balance sheet date.
+The IA notes that the fair market value of the portfolio remains exposed to a volatile macro environment and consequent equity valuations.